OpenMx/OpenMx/docs/source/MultipleGroups_Matrix.rst

 .. code-block:: r

-    #Fit Homnogeneity Model
+    #Fit Homogeneity Model
     bivHomModel <- bivHetModel

-As elements in matrices can be equated by assigning the same label, we now have to equate the labels of the free parameters in group1 to the labels of the corresponding elements in group2.
-This can be done by referring to the relevant matrices using the ``ModelName[['MatrixName']]`` syntax, followed by ``@labels``.
+As elements in matrices can be equated by assigning the same label, we now have to equate the labels of the free parameters in group 1 to the labels of the corresponding elements in group 2.
+This can be done by referring to the relevant matrices using the ``ModelName$MatrixName`` syntax, followed by ``@labels``.
 Note that in the same way, one can refer to other arguments of the objects in the model.
 Here we assign the labels from group1 to the labels of group2, separately for the Cholesky matrices used for the expected covariance matrices and for the expected means vectors.

 .. code-block:: r

-    bivHomModel[['group2.Chol2']]@labels <- bivHomModel[['group1.Chol1']]@labels
+    bivHomModel$group2.Chol2@labels <- bivHomModel$group1.Chol1@labels
-    bivHomModel[['group2.EM2']]@labels <- bivHomModel[['group1.EM1']]@labels
+    bivHomModel$group2.EM2@labels <- bivHomModel$group1.EM1@labels

 The specification for the submodel is reflected in the names of the labels which are now equal for the corresponding elements of the mean and covariance matrices, as below::

     in group1
         $S
                 X      Y
-        X   "vX1"     NA
+        X  "Ch11"     NA
-        Y  "cXY1"  "vY1"
+        Y  "Ch21" "CH31"

         $M
                 X      Y